WuerthPhoenix/safed/README.md

 Notes for Visual C++ projects can be found [here](http://www.neteye-blog.com/wp-content/uploads/2011/09/projectnotes.pdf).

-Starting from version 1.9.1 for secure communications GnuTLS 3.6.5 is requested - supporting TLS 1.3 (https://gnutls.org/)
+Starting from version 1.9.1 for secure communications GnuTLS 3.6.5 is requested, supporting TLS 1.2 (minimum) and TLS 1.3 (https://gnutls.org/)

 ## License